kindaCacti/space_invaders_pipr/README.md

 Class Enemy:
   Class describing every enemy in the game.
 They have a specific move pattern, so they can be offset and moved if specific criteria are met

-Class Squid:
-  Class used to represent Squid type of enemie.
-It inherits from Enemy.

-Class Octopus:
-  Class used to represent Octopus type of enemie.
-It inherits from Enemy.

 Class Player:
   Class used to represent Player.
 It inherits from ShootingEntity.
 This is the only entity that actual player can control during the game.
 It has shooting delay.